elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Adapter pattern belongs to the Structural design pattern category.
+      <strong>Interview Response:</strong> The Adapter pattern is a type of structural design pattern.
     </div>
   </div>
 </details>

 ---

-### What is the main characteristic of the Adapter Pattern?
+### What is the most distinguishing feature of the Adapter Pattern?

 <details>
   <summary>